rnw-community/rnw-community/packages/react-native-payments/readme.md

 the [react-native-payments-example](../react-native-payments-example/README.md) package.

 ## TODO
+- [ ] Add gifs to the docs showing payment sheets appearing on IOS and Android.
 - [ ] Investigate and implement unified shipping option selection between IOS and Android.(PR are welcome =)) W3C Payment
   Request does not provide anything related to the Shipping options selection, only mentiones it [here](https://www.w3.org/TR/payment-request/#describing-what-is-being-paid-for) as a part of the `PaymentRequest`